donasia/donasia/README.md

 - 👀 My major is business analytics
 - 🌱 I’m currently learning RStudio
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me donasiawashington@gmail.com
+- 📫 Email me: donasiawashington@gmail.com

 <!---
 donasia/donasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.